 Having vocal surgery and finding the right surgeon to perform your procedure can be stressful.
 From the worries of possible vocal complications, to the risk of hoarseness, it is always in your best interest to get a second opinion.
 Remember, most physicians only perform 1-4 of these procedures a year.
 At the Institute, we perform significantly more.
 There is no substitute for focus and experience.
-Dr. Gupta and Dr. Hamilton work together to provide a sound vocal surgery combined with a cosmetically appealing outcome, if that is indicated for your procedure.
+Our doctors work together to provide a sound vocal surgery combined with a cosmetically appealing outcome, if that is indicated for your procedure.
 We understand that it is often inconvenient, time-consuming and expensive for patients to fly to our Los Angeles office for a consultation, and fly back again a few weeks later for surgery.
 We have designed a program that enables you to determine the best options available to you from the comfort of your home.

 Our patient care coordinator will provide you with the specific forms you need to fill out before your visit.
 For more information, please contact our patient coordinator at (310) 657-0123.